Curvature interaction in collective space: Introduction

 \section{Introduction}

 The use of collective models for a description of collective aspects of nuclear motion has proven considerably successful during the past decades.
-Calculating life-times of heavy nuclei\cite{gru}, fission yields\cite{lus} or giving insight into phenomena like cluster-radioactivity\cite{poe} or bimodal fission, remarkable results have been achieved by introducing an appropriate set of collective coordinates, for instance length, deformation, neck or mass-asymmetry\cite{mar} for a given nuclear shape and investigating its dynamic properties.
+Calculating life-times of heavy nuclei \cite{mye66}, \cite{gru}, \cite{sta12}, fission yields \cite{lus}, giving insight into phenomena like cluster-radioactivity \cite{san}, \cite{poe}, bimodal fission or modeling the ground state properties of triaxial nuclei \cite{moe08} - remarkable results have been achieved by introducing an appropriate set of collective coordinates, like length, deformation, neck or mass-asymmetry \cite{mar} for a given nuclear shape and investigating its dynamic properties.